eLeMenCy/Midi4J/README.md

 ### Known issues
-Receiving a huge amount of events (i.e. channel aftertouch) can sometimes generate a:
+- Receiving a huge amount of events (i.e. channel aftertouch) can sometimes generate a:
 ```
 java.lang.ArrayIndexOutOfBoundsException: Index 2 out of bounds for length 2.
 ```
+- Windows and MacOs RtMidi compiled binaries not yet provided as I do not have the necessary facility to produce them.
+Please note that Midi4J uses a slightly modified version of RtMidi (small hacks).
+This implies that the current RtMidi binaries (Windows, MacOs) won't work.
+The source of my modified version of RtMidi will be made available **asap** as well as a pull request to the original RtMidi developer(s) in case they find them useful.
+In the meantime though, only the Linux version will be provided!

 ### Addendum:
 **(this likely applies also to most, if not all, other Sound/Midi libraries)*.